signalbox/sdk-javascript/readme.md

 * **options** - An object containing any keys supported by jQuery.ajax (including `success` and `error`), as well as:
   * **params** - An object representing the property values of the new resource.

 Makes a request to a resources create action, creating and returning a new resource instance.
+The `success` and `error` callbacks are called with the arguments `response` and `xhr`.

 ### Update